TECH

 An example of BLE application to control heat level of the infra-heated vest (image by Ten Times Better)

-Are BLE and Classic Bluetooth devices compatible?
+Are BLE and Classic Bluetooth Devices Compatible?

-Despite sharing the brand and specifications, Bluetooth Low Energy and Classic Bluetooth are incompatible, a consideration important in the prototyping steps in IoT.
-It means that it’s impossible to set up direct communication between such two devices.
+Despite sharing the brand and specifications, Classic Bluetooth and low power Bluetooth aren’t compatible, a consideration important in the prototyping steps in IoT.
+It means that it’s impossible to connect devices directly.

-Is there a way to make Classic Bluetooth and BLE compatible?
+Is there a Way to Make Classic Bluetooth and BLE Compatible?

-Which one is better: BLE or Bluetooth Classic?
+Which One is Better: BLE or Bluetooth Classic?

 Let’s see some examples of goals and determine the technology that fits better in distinct cases: